Getting sick is not only not fun, it can be costly.

 Dose up on the Medicine in Your Pantry

 While a healthy diet will strengthen your immune system, there are some foods that will give it an extra boost.
-These include garlic (especially raw garlic), ginger, onions, mushrooms (especially shiitake), citrus fruits (in season in winter!) eggs, raw honey, green tea, spices (like turmeric and cinnamon) herbs (like thyme) and good old chicken soup.
+These include garlic (especially raw garlic), ginger, onions, mushrooms (especially shiitake) – thanks to the prebiotic nature, citrus fruits (in season in winter!) – bring on the Vitamin C, eggs, raw honey, green tea, spices (like turmeric and cinnamon) herbs (like thyme) and good old chicken soup.

 Medicine never tasted so good.